hamzahjamad/headhunters/readme.md

 ## Demo Site

 Too lazy to set it up on your machine?
-Here try the demo site i set up on Heroku.
+Here try the demo site on Heroku.

 http://headhunters-demo.herokuapp.com